dbaarda/workspace-tools/3DPrinting.md

 and min target nozzle output rates (but note those output peaks and troughs will also lag by `Kf` seconds).

-So for `Kf=2.0` it will take about 2 seconds of extruding before the extrusion rate "catches up" and is extruding at about the right rate, and switching speeds faster than every 3sec will mean it only gets about half way there.
-At 100mm/s, 2 seconds is 200mm worth of line.
-Note that this matches the 200mm of track ooze you woud get without retracting when stopping after extruding a line at 100mm/s.
+So for `Kf=1.0` it will take about 1 seconds of extruding before the extrusion rate "catches up" and is extruding at about the right rate, and switching speeds faster than every 1.5sec will mean it only gets about half way there.
+At 100mm/s, 1 seconds is 100mm worth of line.
+Note that also means 100mm of track ooze you would get if you keep moving without retracting after you stop extruding a line at 100mm/s.

 So the pressure can take some time to build up enough for the right extrusion rate when extruding lines at constant velocity.
 It also can take some time to